Child Neglect Charges Dismissed Against 3 of 5 Extremist Muslims in NM

 A judge on Wednesday dismissed child neglect charges against three of the five suspects who were arrested after a New Mexico compound bust earlier this month.
+They have been FREED.

 Eleven children were found living in filth and the body of a 3-year-old boy was discovered during the raid.